Why is Los Angeles protesting? 700 Marines set to be deployed on streets as curfew hits city

 Footage shared online showed an escalation in the clashes between demonstrators and law enforcement, with police in riot gear using tear gas to disperse people.

 By Sunday morning, the LAPD had already made dozens of arrests, with law enforcement braced for “several more protests” in the city throughout the day.
-Police said in the evening that there had been reports of looting in the city.
+Police reported that there had been reports of looting in the city in the evening.

 After sharply criticizing Newsom and Bass, Trump continued his rebuke against protestors on the ground.
 Late Sunday, he wrote on Truth Social that it’s “looking really bad in L.A.
 BRING IN THE TROOPS!!”